Range safety: Closure of surrounding areas

+Monitoring the launch

+To assist the range safety officer (RSO) in monitoring the launch and making eventual decisions, there are many indicators showing the condition of the space vehicle in flight.
+These included booster chamber pressures, vertical plane charts (later supplanted by computer-generated destruct lines), and height and speed indicators.
+Supporting the RSO for this information were a supporting team of RSOs reporting from profile and horizontal parallel wires used at liftoff (before radar technology was available) and telemetry indicators.
+Throughout the flight, RSOs pay close attention to the instantaneous impact point (IIP) of the launch vehicle, which is constantly updated along with its position; when a rocket is predicted to cross one of the destruct lines in flight because of any reason, a destruct command is issued to prevent the vehicle from endangering people and assets outside of the safety zone.
+This involves sending coded messages (typically sequences of audio tones, kept secret before launch) to special redundant UHF receivers in the various stages or components of the launch vehicle.
+Previously, the RSO transmitted an 'arm' command just before flight termination, which rendered the FTS usable and shut down the engines of liquid-fueled rockets.
+Now, the FTS is usually armed just before launch.
+A separate 'fire' command detonates explosives, typically linear shaped charges, to disable the rocket.

 Reliability is a high priority in range safety systems, with extensive emphasis on redundancy and pre-launch testing.
 Range safety transmitters operate continuously at very high power levels to ensure a substantial link margin.
 The signal levels seen by the range safety receivers are checked before launch and monitored throughout flight to ensure adequate margins.
 When the launch vehicle is no longer a threat, the range safety system is typically safed (shut down) to prevent inadvertent activation.
 The S-IVB stage of the Saturn 1B and Saturn V rockets did this with a command to the range safety system to remove its own power.

-Applications

-Range safety concerns are addressed in a variety of ways by the various countries involved with launch vehicle and guided missile technology.